PyBites-Open-Source/git-stats/README.md

 }
 ```

-@TODO: add a progress bar for big repos

 ## To run the tests:

 There are unit tests and one functional (end-to-end) test.
 You can run them like this: